a3032929/Learn_Analytics/README.md

 percentage values, for all cells in the viewed_percent columns.
 Each of the view_'num'_summary takes the corresponding run of data (ie. view_3_summary for run 3 data).

+'munge' folder:
+- contains all of the codes to clean and pre-process data.
+Further detail of each file could be found in the README.md saved in the 'munge' directory.

 'graph' folder:
 - contains all of the codes to plot the graphs.
 Further detail of